Ludifox/ludicrumedia_portal_2022/README.md

 # Ludicrumedia Portal 2022 remake
 The new Ludicrumedia is made with react, sanity and sass.
-To run project for development, do as follows:
+To install run project for development, do as follows:
 - clone/fork the repository to your computer
 - open folder in VSCode
+- in terminal, cd into folder "portal" and run `npm run css:compile` (builds CSS file required by App.js)
-- in terminal, cd into folder "studio" and run `sanity start` (requires access to sanity project as collaborator)
+- in new terminal, cd into folder "studio" and run `sanity start` (requires access to sanity project as collaborator)
-- in new terminal, cd into folder "portal" and run `npm install`
+- in new terminal, cd into folder "portal" and run `npm install` (skip this step after first setup/run)
 - after installation, in terminal, run `npm start`

 The project is running on http://localhost:3000.
 The database admin studio is running on http://localhost:3333.